What is the Kyoto Protocol or treaty?

-The Kyoto Protocol is an international treaty aimed at making developed countries commit to reducing greenhouse gases that exacerbate the greenhouse effect, in order to lessen the impacts caused by global warming.
-Discussions are also held to establish goals and projects that do not harm the Planet.
+The Kyoto Protocol is an international treaty designed to make developed countries commit to reducing greenhouse gases, helping to lessen the effects of global warming.
+The broader goal is simple: create goals and projects that do not keep harming the planet.

-What is the Kyoto Protocol or Kyoto Treaty?
+The Kyoto Protocol or Kyoto Treaty

 Who signed the Kyoto Protocol?